dendihandian/redis-playground/README.md

 1. Duplicate `.env.example` into `.env` in the same directory.
 You may want to change the values if needed or leave it.

-2. Run of these commands:
+2. Run one of these commands:

     - Redis only:
     ```